vohtaski/shindig-moodle-block/README.md

 About
 -----
-This is a plugin to add OpenSocial gadget on the right bar of Moodle (called blocks).
+This is a block plugin to add OpenSocial gadgets on the right-side bar of Moodle.
 OpenSocial gadgets are rendered via Apache Shindig (version 2.0).

 If you wish to support OpenSocial APIs in your gadgets you should patch the core